The Lending and Secured Finance Review: France

 For syndicated loans, the most widely used precedent remains the French law Multicurrency Term and Revolving Facilities Agreement published by the Loan Market Association.

 A form of private placement has emerged on the French market since 2012: Euro Private Placements (Euro PPs), which are medium or long-term financings granted in the form of either a loan agreement or an issue of listed or unlisted bonds between a company and a small number of investors.
 The model loan agreement and model subscription agreement (for the issuance of bonds), each drafted in French and English, were published by the Bank of France and the French Treasury for use in the context of Euro PPs and have been updated in October 2019.
 In January 2016, the AMAFI2 published a Code of Best Practice for Euro PP arrangers.
 In addition, to render the French bonds market more attractive, the order dated 10 May 2017 modernised French law to simplify the development of bonds issues governed by it.
 Some amendments have simplified the applicable regime – in particular, by clarifying the obligations of the issuers – and other amendments were made to facilitate the regime where the bonds issued are subscribed by qualified investors.
-The amount borrowed under syndicated companies in France was around US$151.2 billion in 2019 compared with US$170.8 billion in 2018.3
+The amount borrowed under syndicated companies in France was around US$144.2 billion in 2020 compared with US$152.9 billion in 2019.3 This decrease is in line with the global syndicated lending decline due to the covid-19 pandemic.
+2020 has been the slowest year since 2012.4

 Legal and regulatory developments